Bollington: Railway

-Bollington used to be served by the Macclesfield, Bollington & Marple Railway, which operated between Rose Hill Marple and Macclesfield.
+Bollington used to be served by the Macclesfield, Bollington and Marple Railway (MB&MR), which operated between Rose Hill Marple and Macclesfield.
 The railway was built in 1869 by the Manchester, Sheffield and Lincolnshire Railway (MS&LR) and the North Staffordshire Railway (NSR), as a part of a quest to provide an alternative link between Manchester and the south that was independent of the London and North Western Railway (L&NWR).
 Cotton mill owner Thomas Oliver had suggested this route hoping to revive the cotton mills of Bollington, the Kerridge stone quarries and the coal fields at Poynton.
-The line was closed in January 1970 as part of the Beeching closures.
-The trackbed is today used for walking, cycling and horseriding; it is known as the Middlewood Way.
+The line was closed in January 1970, as part of the Beeching cuts' route closures and service changes.
+The trackbed is now used as a shared-use path for walking, cycling and horse riding; it is known as the Middlewood Way.

 Water

 The Macclesfield Canal passes through the centre of the town and is a picturesque and rural part of the Cheshire Ring.
-The stretch from Marple Junction on the Peak Forest Canal to Bosley is without locks and is carried on an embankment through Bollington.
+The stretch from Marple Junction on the Peak Forest Canal to Bosley Lock Flight is without lock and is carried on an embankment through Bollington.
 Kerridge was the scene of a spectacular breach on 29 February 1912, where the water from Bosley to Bugsworth basin emptied through the town.
 Today, the canal is used for leisure purposes.

 Media

-Bollington Live! is a publication produced three times a year by a team of volunteer writers, editor and distributors.
+Bollington Live! is a publication produced three times a year by a team of volunteer writers, an editor and distributors.
 It is funded by local businesses who sponsor and advertise.
-It covers a wide range of issues of local interest, from historical articles, to matters of current concern.
+It covers a wide range of issues of local interest from historical articles to matters of current concern.
 The magazine is delivered free to every household and business in Bollington, plus others in Pott Shrigley and Whiteley Green by almost fifty volunteers.
-The magazine was started in 1994 by a group of residents who felt that whilst Bollington was served by the neighbouring Macclesfield newspapers, it was in need of a Bollington-centred publication.
-All copies are available online on the town's extensive Happy Valley web site.
+The magazine was started in 1994 by a group of residents who felt that, whilst Bollington was served by the neighbouring Macclesfield newspapers, it was in need of a Bollington-centred publication.
+All copies are available online on the town's extensive Happy Valley website.

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill transmitting station on Winter Hill.

+Local radio stations are BBC Radio Manchester, Heart North West, Smooth North West, Capital Manchester and Lancashire, Greatest Hits Radio Manchester & The North West, Silk Radio and Canalside Radio, a community-based station.